-Big Data Management can push mappings to the Azure Databricks environment.
-Azure Databricks is an analytics cloud platform that is optimized for the Microsoft Azure cloud services.
-It incorporates the open-source Apache Spark cluster technologies and capabilities.
+The Data Integration Service can push mappings to the Databricks environment.
+Databricks is an analytics cloud platform that you can use with Microsoft Azure cloud services or Amazon Web Services.
+Databricks incorporates the open-source Apache Spark cluster technologies and capabilities.

-The Data Integration Service automatically installs the binaries required to integrate the Informatica domain with the Databricks environment.
+Informatica automatically installs the binaries required to integrate the Informatica domain with the Databricks environment.

 The integration requires Informatica connection objects and cluster configurations.
 A cluster configuration is a domain object that contains configuration parameters that you import from the Databricks cluster.
 You then associate the cluster configuration with connections to access the Databricks environment.

-Big Data Management Engines
+Data Engineering Integration Engines

-When you run a big data mapping, you can choose to run the mapping in the native environment or in a nonnative environment, such as Hadoop or Databricks.
+When you run a mapping, you can choose to run the mapping in the native environment or in a non-native environment, such as Hadoop or Databricks.
 When you validate a mapping, you can validate it against one or all of the engines.
 The Developer tool returns validation messages for each engine.